 The second phase of the project is most likely to end in March 2023.

 ETHIOPIA, SUDAN, SOMALIA, UGANDA

-are ongoing.
-SaWa leads this project and cooperates with HYDROPHIL, Austria, and four local companies.
+SaWa leads this project and is partnered with 5 international and local companies.

 Kericho, Kisii, Nyamira and Litein